ishanslab/merge-conflicts/README.md

 > There are already some Pull Requests open, you will work on those later in the course.

 This course is using the :sparkles: open source project [resume-template](https://github.com/jglovier/resume-template).
 In some cases we’ve made changes to the history so it would behave during class, so head to the original project repo to learn more about the cool people behind this project.

+# adding some code.

+# adding some more code.

+# more code.

+# just a little bit more.

+# done adding code.